xiaoxiao-24/shopigy-daily/README.md

 This application will extract daily data from AWS S3 and load the result into a PostgreSQL instance.
 The [source code](https://github.com/xiaoxiao-24/shopigy-daily/blob/main/shopify_daily_postgres.py) is written in python.
 It will get the extraction date from an env viariable DATE_CONFIG and execute.

 Things need to be configured before:

+*  Credentials in config file: Credential.ini .
-* Set AWS S3 bucket.
+>> \- Set AWS S3 credentials and bucket

+>> \- Set PostgreSQL credentials and db,table info

 * The extraction date can be set via the env variable DATE_CONFIG.

-* Your PostgreSQL credential in config file: Credential.ini .

 Build docker image
 ------------------
+Edit [Dockerfile](https://github.com/xiaoxiao-24/shopigy-daily/blob/main/Dockerfile) and build image:
 > $ docker build -t shopify_daily .
 >

 Run with docker
 ---------------
-change the extraction date to the one you need and run:
+Change the extraction date to the one you what and run:
 > $ docker run --rm -e DATE_CONFIG="2019-04-02" shopify_daily
 >